 Buckner Mansion, featured in the HBO series, American Horror Story

 Lafayette Cemetery #1, featured in the movie, Double Jeopardy.
-A photographer’s playground!
+It’s closed for tours, but we will still stop by.

 Tracey’s Original Irish Channel Bar, (Not on the tour!
 However, many guests like to stop here for one of New Orleans Best Po Boys after the tour.)